Abundance of the chemical elements: Universe

 These other elements are generated by stellar processes.
 In astronomy, a "metal" is any element other than hydrogen or helium.
 This distinction is significant because hydrogen and helium are the only elements that were produced in significant quantities in the Big Bang.
 Thus, the metallicity of a galaxy or other object is an indication of stellar activity after the Big Bang.

 In general, elements up to iron are made by large stars in the process of becoming supernovae, or by smaller stars in the process of dying.
-Iron-56 is particularly common, since it is the most stable nuclide (in that it has the highest nuclear binding energy per nucleon) and can easily be made from alpha particles (being a product of decay of radioactive nickel-56, ultimately made from 14 helium nuclei).
+Iron-56 is particularly common, since it is the most stable nuclide (in that it has the highest nuclear binding energy per nucleon) and can easily be "built up" from alpha particles (being a product of decay of radioactive nickel-56, ultimately made from 14 helium nuclei).
 Elements heavier than iron are made in energy-absorbing processes in large stars, and their abundance in the universe (and on Earth) generally decreases with increasing atomic number.

 The table shows the ten most common elements in our galaxy (estimated spectroscopically), as measured in parts per million, by mass.

 Nearby galaxies that have evolved along similar lines have a corresponding enrichment of elements heavier than hydrogen and helium.
 The more distant galaxies are being viewed as they appeared in the past, so their abundances of elements appear closer to the primordial mixture.
-Since physical laws and processes are uniform throughout the universe, however, it is expected that these galaxies will likewise have evolved similar abundances of elements.
+Since physical laws and processes are apparently uniform throughout the universe, however, it is expected that these galaxies will likewise have evolved similar abundances of elements.

-As shown in the periodic table below, the abundance of elements is in keeping with their origin.
+As shown in the periodic table, the abundance of elements is in keeping with their origin.
 Very abundant hydrogen and helium are products of the Big Bang.
 The next three elements in the periodic table (lithium, beryllium, and boron) are rare, despite their low atomic number.
 They had little time to form in the Big Bang.
-They are produced in small quantities by nuclear fusion in dying stars or by breakup of heavier elements in interstellar dust, caused by cosmic rays.
+They are produced in small quantities by nuclear fusion in dying stars or by breakup of heavier elements in interstellar dust, caused by cosmic ray spallation.
 In supernova stars, they are produced by nuclear fusion, but then destroyed by other reactions.

-Heavier elements, beginning with carbon, have been produced in dying or supernova stars by buildup from alpha particles (helium nuclei), resulting in an alternatingly larger abundance of elements with even atomic numbers (these are also more stable).
-The effect of odd-numbered chemical elements generally being more rare in the universe was empirically noticed in 1914, and is known as the Oddo-Harkins rule.
+Heavier elements, beginning with carbon, have been produced in dying or supernova stars by buildup from alpha particles (helium nuclei), contributing to an alternatingly larger abundance of elements with even atomic numbers (these are also more stable).
+The effect of odd-numbered chemical elements generally being more rare in the universe was empirically noticed in 1914, and is known as the Oddo–Harkins rule.

-The following graph (note log scale) shows abundance of elements in the Solar System.
+The following graph (log scale) shows abundance of elements in the Solar System.